olathiago/bliu/README.md

 Bliu is a magic word created by Professor Cerginho da Pereira Nunes in his desperate times.

 It means everything and nothing.
-But What it means for this specific Vue components?
-You could ask me, and my answer to you would be: Nothing.
+"But what it means for this specific Vue components?"
+You could ask me.
+And my answer to you would be: Nothing.
 Sorry, but it is kind of an internal joke for *some* brazilians.
 I don't expect you to understand. 😂

 #### Ok, Now let's explain the components!